Do Ants Poop? | Facts and Myths Explored

 How Do Ants Excrete Waste From Their Body

-The feces generated by the Malpighian tubule are responsible for collecting and transporting all indigestible compounds from the hindgut to the rectum.
+The feces generated by the Malpighian tubules are responsible for collecting and transporting all indigestible compounds from the hindgut to the rectum.
 This is especially important for ants that live in hot, dry areas.

 The ants’ ultimate excretory product is a semi-solid brown substance with a high concentration of uric acid, which they excrete in large quantities.
 After being digested in the Malpighian tubules and rectum of the stomach, feces is expelled into the world via the anus.